-ELEMENT DESCRIPTION Stockholder Outreach In 2018, we conducted an extensive stockholder outreach program, including all of the holders we identified as possibly voting against our say on pay.
+ELEMENT DESCRIPTION Stockholder Outreach In 2019, we continued our extensive stockholder outreach program and received the support of over 94% in favor of our say-on-pay.
 Straightforward Program Our program is straightforward and comprises three elements: (1) Base Salary; (2) Short-Term Incentive Program (STIP); and (3) Long-Term Incentive Program (LTIP).
 Pay for Performance Our performance metrics are linked to our strategy and demonstrate our pay for performance philosophy that aligns compensation with performance.
 Balanced Mix of Incentives We have a balanced mix of short- and long-term incentives, using a blend of performance metrics.
 Challenging Incentive Award Goals We set challenging short- and long-term incentive award goals.
 Reasonable Compensation Levels Total compensation is targeted at the median of our peer group, and the levels of compensation are reasonable.
 Limited Perquisites We have limited use of perquisites.
 No Tax Gross-Ups on Executive- Only Perquisites We do not provide tax gross-ups on executive-only perquisites.
 Independent Committee and Consultant Our Compensation Committee is 100% independent and utilizes an independent compensation consultant.
 Stock Ownership Guidelines We have robust stock ownership guidelines for our NEOs.
 No Hedging or Pledging NEOs are prohibited from hedging or pledging our stock.
 Clawback Policy We have a clawback policy that applies to financial restatement and also events of misconduct.